 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
-The main roof space inspection was limited to head and shoulders with no fixed crawl boards provided and insulation laid between and over joists.
+There are no fixed crawl boards to the roof space areas.
+Roof space inspection was limited to head and shoulders.